 The project is sponsored by Klamath Drainage District, with funding and technical support from the USDA Natural Resources Conservation Service (NRCS).
 Farmers Conservation Alliance is assisting the NRCS with the planning process.

-Read more about the proposed project at the bottom of this page under "Project Documents."
+A Scoping Document about the proposed project can be found at the bottom of this page under "Project Documents."

-Virtual Public Meeting January 27, 2022 - Register Here
+Virtual Public Meeting January 27, 2022 - Recording Here

-Members of the public are invited to provide input to help guide planning efforts during a virtual scoping meeting on January 27 from 6 p.m. to 7 p.m.
-Due to COVID-19 precautions, the meeting will be held virtually using Zoom.
-A call-in number will also be available.
-Participants will have an opportunity to learn more about the proposed infrastructure improvements and submit their comments, ideas, and concerns.
-A recording of the meeting will be available afterwards at this website.
+Members of the public were invited to provide input to help guide planning efforts during a virtual scoping meeting on January 27 from 6 p.m. to 7 p.m.
+Due to COVID-19 precautions, the meeting was held virtually using Zoom.
+Participants had an opportunity to learn more about the proposed infrastructure improvements and submit their comments, ideas, and concerns.
+The presentation slides can also be found at the bottom of the page.

 Public comments may be submitted from January 12, 2022 through February 25, 2022.
 Comments may be submitted the following ways: